0xKourama/Elbanna-NP-Notes/personal/braindump.md

 12. Driving in a school zone
 13. Reacting to an approaching emergency vehicle
 14. Using turning lanes
+15. Higher speeds that call for longer stopping distances
+16. The need to check blind spots before changing lanes
+17. Driving near large trucks
+18. Anticipating interchanges by reading signs
+19. Allowing a "safety space" around you, in the event you need to pull off the road for another vehicle or debris
+20. Looking for traffic stopped or slowing ahead
+21. Merging into traffic
+22. Identifying road signs and exits
+23. Navigating toll booths
+24. Passing and being overtaken
+25. Maintaining proper speed
+26. Being courteous to others
+27. Keeping a safe following distance

+# What are the points to consider in driving?
+1. Practice in varying conditions --> ability to handle most situations
+2. The ability to detect hazards and react to them quickly
+3. Scanning for hazards has become a habit
+4. Wearing a seat belt
+5. Removing distractions like cell phones and pulling over when not in best shape
+6. Responsibility
+7. Safe driving rules

 # what are the most common beginner mistakes?
 1. not expecting mistakes by others -> driving slow and giving room for error by people